materialAres/massimiliano-resume/README.md

 # Massimiliano Aresu

-A simple web-based platformer game built using React, Tailwind CSS, and the Kaplay game engine.
+A simple web-based platformer game portfolio built using React, Tailwind CSS, and the Kaplay game engine.

 ## Installation